 Canine Distemper is one such deadly disease that shouldn’t happen to any pet.
-In the case, if your dog is affected by Canine Distemper, one must know how to tackle the condition and the effective Homeopathic treatment available to treat it, so that one can prevent their pet from the life threat.
+In this case, if your dog is affected by Canine Distemper, one must know how to tackle the condition and the effective Homeopathic treatment available to treat it so that one can prevent their pet from the life threat.

 Dr. Niraj Rajpoot, Field Veterinarian

-Symptoms of canine distemper in dogs include a high rise in temperature 103 to 104 degree Fahrenheit (Diphasic fever), dry nose, congested eyes, occulonasal discharge, pneumonia, loss of appetite, vomition, abdominal pain, etc.
+Symptoms of Canine Distemper in dogs include a high rise in temperature 103 to 104 degrees Fahrenheit (Diphasic fever), dry nose, congested eyes, occulonasal discharge, pneumonia, loss of appetite, vomition, abdominal pain, etc.

 Nervous symptoms include restlessness, excitement, chumpy jaw, excessive salivation and convulsions, epilepsy, chorea (jerky movements of a group of muscles), muscle spasms in lips, cheeks, jaw, head, neck, and limb muscle.